 Make sure to tell your doctor if you’ve recently experienced any of these events.

 The vial will be labeled and sent to a laboratory.
-Results will be sent to your doctor who will explain them to you.
+The test results will be sent to your doctor, who will explain them to you.

 In some cases, your doctor may want to repeat the test over several days to see if your enzyme levels change.
-Varying levels can help with the diagnosis.
+Finding varying levels can help with the diagnosis.

 Your arm may feel sore where the needle was inserted.
-You might also have some mild bruising or throbbing near the puncture site temporarily.
+You may also have some mild, temporary bruising or throbbing near the puncture site.
 You’ll likely feel more discomfort if the healthcare provider had difficulty accessing a vein and multiple puncture wounds were made.

 Most people don’t have any serious or lasting side effects.
 Rare complications of a blood test include:

 - excessive bleeding